-Investment Properties £408,000 Expert - Valuer Estates Team Alternative Options The alternative options that the Audit and Member Standards Committee may consider are either not to approve any of the proposed Accounting Policies or not to approve some of the proposed Accounting Policies.
+Alternative Options The alternative options that the Audit and Member Standards Committee may consider are either not to approve any of the proposed Accounting Policies or not to approve some of the proposed Accounting Policies.
 The Committee may also consider either not to approve the Council's approach to both Critical Accounting Judgements and the Key Areas of Estimation Uncertainty.
-Consultation Consultatio on has taker n place with the Council's s external auditor s, Grant Thornton.
-Financial Implications Key Area of purpose an wisely, attr f Estimation nd is underp ract financia or the Futur n Uncertainty Dinned by sou al funding and ensures thand financial become m at the Statement of management tha ore efficient.
-This ng Judgements and of Accounts is fit for t helps us to spend in turn contributes help us achieve our Contribution to the Delivery of the Strategic Plan ncial challen e Strategic Pl r resources to the Equality, Diversity and Human Rights Implications There are no equality, diversity and human rights implications.
+Consultation Consultation has taken place with the Council's external auditors, Grant Thornton.
+Financial Implications The adoption of relevant Accounting Policies, Critical Accounting Judgements and Key Area of Estimation Uncertainty ensures that the Statement of Accounts is fit for purpose and is underpinned by sound financial management that helps us to spend wisely, attract financial funding and become more efficient.
+This in turn contributes to the Fit for the Future transformation programme designed to help us achieve our financial challenges.
+Approved by Section 151 Officer Yes.
+Legal Implications None identified.
+Approved by Monitoring Officer Yes.
+Contribution to the Delivery of the Strategic Plan By achieving our financial challenges we are able to target our resources to the priorities set out in the Strategic Plan 2020-24.
+Equality, Diversity and Human Rights Implications There are no equality, diversity and human rights implications.
 Crime & Safety Issues There are no crime and safety issues.
 Environmental Impact There is no environmental impact.
-GDPR/Privacy Impact Assessment It has not b een necess ary to under take a Priva cy Impact Assessn nent.
+GDPR/Privacy Impact Assessment It has not been necessary to undertake a Privacy Impact Assessment.

-Risk Description How We Manage It Severity of Risk (RYG) Α The Accounting Policies, Critical Accounting Judgments and Key Area of Estimation Uncertainty are not produced in line with best practice, the CIPFA Code and IFRS.
-The Accounting Policies form part of the Statement of Accounts that is audited by our external auditors.
+Risk Description & Risk Owner Original Score (RYG) How We Manage It Current Score (RYG) Α The Accounting Policies, Critical Accounting Judgments and Key Area of Estimation Uncertainty are not produced in line with best practice, the CIPFA Code and IFRS.
+Likelihood : Green Impact : Yellow Severity of Risk : yellow The Accounting Policies form part of the Statement of Accounts that is audited by our external auditors.
 Likelihood : Green Impact : Green Severity of Risk : Green В The judgments in the Key Area of Estimation Uncertainty are not seen as sufficient or may need to change as a result of more up to date information post Committee.
-We will review our judgements as the Statement of Accounts is produced and up until the external auditors sign off the Accounts.
+Likelihood : Green Impact : Yellow Severity of Risk : yellow We will review our judgements as the Statement of Accounts is produced and up until the external auditors sign off the Accounts.
 These will be updated as appropriate.
 Likelihood : Green Impact : Green Severity of Risk : Green

-Background documents Code of Practice on Local Authority Accounting 2020/21.
+Background documents Code of Practice on Local Authority Accounting 2021/22.